 How to Serve Homemade Peach Cobbler

-You can’t go wrong with a scoop of vanilla bean ice cream.
-But one of my favorite alternatives for serving peach cobbler is serving it with Nancy’s Whole Milk Yogurt.
+You can't go wrong with a scoop of vanilla bean ice cream.
+I also love homemade whipped cream.

-Serving a helping of peach cobbler with a dollop of Nancy’s Whole Milk Yogurt is so refreshing and makes the dessert a bit healthier than serving it with ice cream.
+Serving a helping of peach cobbler with a dollop of yogurt is so refreshing and makes the dessert a bit healthier than serving it with ice cream.

 How to Store and Reheat Peach Cobbler

-This peach cobbler is at its best when it’s fresh from the oven, but if you’re saving it for later, cover your baking dish and refrigerate.
+This peach cobbler is at its best when it's fresh from the oven, but if you're saving it for later, cover your baking dish with foil or plastic wrap and refrigerate.

-Reheat individual servings in the microwave or reheat whole baking dish in oven at 350º for about 15 minutes until warm.
+Reheat individual servings in the microwave or reheat whole baking dish in oven at 350°F for about 15 minutes until warm.

 Can you use canned or frozen peaches?